Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Experiment

 \subsubsection{Experimental Settings}

 \textbf{Pre-training}: We follow Unicode's CMG evaluation protocol, select the same audio backbone and video backbone, pre-train on unlabeled paired audio--video data, freeze the encoders, train the same linear head using labeled source-modality features and evaluate zero-shot on the target-modality (V$\rightarrow$A / A$\rightarrow$V).
 Unless otherwise specified, we use the same single-layer linear classifier and settings as Unicode.
-Pre-training is conducted on VGGSound-AVEL 40K~\cite{vggsound2,vggsound1}.
-(Please see the \autoref{CMGTasks} for more implementation details)
+Pre-training is conducted on VGGSound-AVEL 40K~\cite{vggsound2,vggsound1}, a VGGSound-derived in-the-wild dataset with naturally noisy audio--visual correspondence.
+Recent re-annotation of VGGSound reports incomplete labels, overlapping classes, and modality misalignment, with 48.43\% of original test samples containing incorrect labels or misaligned modalities and 40\% containing background music, voice-over, or static images~\cite{zverev2025vggsounder}.
+Thus, our CMG setting is not clean-pair pre-training but realistic noisy audio--visual learning.
+(Please see the \autoref{CMGTasks} for more implementation details).
+We also discuss training efficiency in \autoref{train_details}.

 \textbf{Downstream Tasks}: We evaluate four standard CMG tasks, each in both transfer directions: \textbf{(i) AVE}~\cite{AVE}: cross-modal event classification on AVE; \textbf{(ii) AVVP}~\cite{AVVP}: cross-modal event localization on AVVP; \textbf{(iii) AVE $\rightarrow$ AVVP}: train on AVE classification and evaluate fine-grained localization on AVVP; \textbf{(iv) UCF(v) $\leftrightarrow$ VGG(a)}: cross-dataset cross-modal classification between UCF-101~\cite{soomro2012ucf101} (vision) and VGGSound (audio).
 (Details are shown in \autoref{CMGTasks}) We report accuracy for classification tasks and F1 for localization tasks.